top of page

 Diagrams

-The slide below shows all of the metered sand lines in separate diagrams, allowing you to see exactly where the sand lines are within the riding arena.
+The slide below showcases all of the metered sand lines in separate diagrams, allowing you to see exactly where the sand lines are within the riding arena.

 2.5 Meter Sand Lines